axa-group/oauth2-mock-server/README.md

 - The JWT access token
 - The token endpoint response body and status
 - The userinfo endpoint response body and status
+- The revoke endpoint response body and status

 This is particularly useful when expecting the oidc service to behave in a specific way on one single test.